Generative Graphical Inverse Kinematics: Methodology

 Here, we parameterize the prior as a Gaussian mixture model with $K$ components.
 Each Gaussian is in turn parameterized by a mean $\boldsymbol{\mu}_{k} = \{\boldsymbol{\mu}_{k,i}\}_{i=1}^{N}$, diagonal covariance $\boldsymbol{\sigma}_{k} = \{\boldsymbol{\sigma}_{k,i}\}_{i=1}^{N}$, and a mixing coefficient $\boldsymbol{\pi}_{k} = \{\pi_{k, i}\}_{i=1}^{N}$, where $\sum_{k=1}^{K} \pi_{k, i} = 1,\,\, \forall\, i=1, ..., N$.
 We chose a mixture model to have an expressive prior capable of capturing the latent distribution of multiple solutions.
 We parameterize the prior distribution with a multi-headed GNN encoder $\text{GNN}_{prior}(\widetilde{G})$ that outputs parameters $\{\boldsymbol{\mu}_{k}, \boldsymbol{\sigma}_{k}, \boldsymbol{\pi}_{k}\}_{k=1}^{K}$.

-The goal of learning is to maximize the marginal likelihood or evidence of the data as shown in \cref{eq:gen}.
-As commonly done in the variational inference literature~\citep{Kingma2013-kw}, we instead maximize a tractable evidence lower bound (ELBO):
+For GGIK, the goal of learning is to maximize the marginal likelihood or evidence of the full graphs as shown in \cref{eq:gen}.
+As detailed in \Cref{subsec:vi}, we do this by maximizing the ELBO